 - Failure to promote students or grant credit

-- Failure to maintain proper hiring practices and procedures resulting in claims by staff and students
+- Failure to maintain proper hiring practices and procedures resulting in claims by students and staff

-- Claim resulting when teachers either intentionally or otherwise introduce materials that are not age, race or religious appropriate
+- Claims resulting when teachers, intentionally or otherwise, introduce materials that are not age, race or religion appropriate

-- Cases where parents of special needs children feel their child is not getting specific educational requirements addressed (misdiagnosis of learning disorders)
+- Cases where parents of special needs children believe their child is not getting specific educational requirements addressed (misdiagnosis of learning disabilities)

-- Possible breach of contract between schools and teachers and the school and outside vendors
+- Possible breach of contract between school and teacher and school and outside vendors

 - Improper use of school funds